Kinmen: Post-war

-Kinmen was originally a military reserve under the Martial Law curfews, which eventually led to the tragedies of innocent civilian casualties, such as the 1985 Shi Islet Slaughter and 1987 Lieyu massacre.
+Kinmen was originally a military reserve under the martial law curfews, which eventually led to the tragedies of innocent civilian casualties, such as the 1985 Shi Islet slaughter and the 1987 Lieyu massacre.
 The island was returned to the civilian government in the mid-1990s, after which travel to and from it was allowed.
 Direct travel between mainland China and Kinmen re-opened in January 2001 under the mini Three Links, and there has been extensive tourism development on the island in anticipation of mainland tourists.
 Direct travel was suspended in 2003 as a result of the SARS outbreak, but has since resumed.

-Many Taiwanese businessmen use the link through Kinmen to enter the Chinese mainland, seeing it as cheaper and easier than entering through Hong Kong.
+Many Taiwanese businessmen use the link through Kinmen to enter mainland China, seeing it as cheaper and easier than entering through Hong Kong.
 However, this changed following the 2005 Pan–Blue visits to mainland China and the 2008 presidential and legislative victories of the KMT, that allowed easier cross-Strait relations.
 Kinmen has experienced a considerable economic boom as businessmen relocate to the island for easier access to the vast markets of the PRC.

 On 30 June 2014, Dadan Island and Erdan Island were handed over from the military to civilians, represented by Kinmen County Government.
-Since 1 January 2015, tourists from Mainland China could directly apply for the Exit and Entry Permit upon arrival in Kinmen.
+Since 1 January 2015, tourists from mainland China could directly apply for the Entry & Exit Permit for Taiwan upon arrival in Kinmen.
 This privilege also applies to Penghu and Matsu Islands as means to boost tourism in the outlying islands of Taiwan.

 On 23 August 2019, the sixty-first anniversary of the beginning of the Second Taiwan Strait Crisis, President Tsai Ing-wen visited the Taiwushan martyrs' shrine (太武山忠烈祠) in Mount Taiwu where she placed flowers and offered incense.